ismailkhan1707/ismailkhan1707/README.md

 # 💫 About Me:
-Cs Undergrad at Institute of management sciences (I M|Sciences)
+Cs Undergrad at Institute of management sciences ( IM|Sciences)

 ## 🌐 Socials: